zarusz/SlimMessageBus/docs/serialization.md

 });
 ```

-If the bus is a Hybrid bus composed of other child buses, then we can register multiple serializers and instuct which serializer type to apply for the given child bus.
+If the bus is a Hybrid bus composed of other child buses, then we can register multiple serializers and instruct which serializer type to apply for the given child bus.
 Consider the following example:

 ```cs